WCY-dt/blog-en/_posts/2025-08-03-summary-of-open-source-projects.md

   I’ve noticed that many indie developers seem to be all-in on {% github_link https://github.com/vercel/next.js %} — probably thanks to Vercel's great marketing.

-  The downside of popular technologies is that making it to GitHub Trending is harder than snagging a ticket for Chinese New Year travel, and you need to innovate on the features to get noticed.
+  The downside of popular technologies is that making it to GitHub Trending is extremely competitive, and you need to innovate significantly on the features to get noticed.

 - Alternatively, you can go for niche tech stacks, which will naturally attract users interested in those technologies.